jaspervdj/number-six/README.markdown

 Print a random item from a subreddit.
 Commands:

-- `!reddit name`: Prints a random item from the given subreddit
+- `!reddit subreddit`: Prints a random item from the given subreddit
+- `!reddit subreddit number`: Print the given item from the given subreddit
+- `!reddit`: Print a random item from the front page
+- `!reddit number`: Print the given item from the front page

 Resto
 -----